Machinability: Other materials

 Thermoplastics are difficult to machine because they have poor thermal conductivity.
 This creates heat that builds up in the cutting zone, which degrades the tool life and locally melts the plastic.
 Once the plastic melts, it just flows around the cutting edge instead of being removed by it.
-Machinability can be improved by using high lubricity coolant and keeping the cutting area free of chip build up.
+Machinability can be improved by using high-lubricity coolant and keeping the cutting area free of chip buildup.

-Composites often have the worst machinability because they combine the poor thermal conductivity of a plastic resin with the tough or abrasive qualities of the fiber (glass, carbon etc.) material.
+Composites often have the worst machinability because they combine the poor thermal conductivity of a plastic resin with the tough or abrasive qualities of the fiber (glass, carbon, etc.) material.

-The machinability of rubber and other soft materials improves by using a very low temperature coolant, such as liquid carbon dioxide.
+The machinability of rubber and other soft materials improves by using a very-low-temperature coolant, such as liquid carbon dioxide.
 The low temperatures chill the material prior to cutting so that it cannot deform or stick to the cutting edge.
 This means less wear on the tools and easier machining.